More than anything, Dallas police officer Patrick Zamarripa was a peacekeeper.

 “Patrick’s family described him as vigilant, reliable and kind,” said Fort Worth Bishop Michael Olson.
 “He was quite naturally a mediator and protector of his family.
 He played the role of peacekeeper in his family and wherever he was found.”

-Olson presided over Zamarripa’s funeral mass Saturday morning at Wilkerson-Greines Activity Center, which was filled with family, friends and police officers from across Texas and the nation.
+Olson presided over Zamarripa’s funeral Mass on Saturday morning at Wilkerson-Greines Activity Center, which was filled with family, friends and police officers from across Texas and the nation, as well as officers from the Royal Canadian Mounted Police and London.

-Zamarripa died on the night of July 7, when he and other officers were “engaged in fostering peace,” Olson said, protecting the protesters at a Black Lives Matter march in downtown Dallas.
+Zamarripa, 32, a Fort Worth native, died on the night of July 7, when he and other officers were “engaged in fostering peace,” Olson said, protecting protesters at the Black Lives Matter march in downtown Dallas.

-His was the final funeral among the four other slain officers: Sr. Crpl.
-Lorne, Ahrens, 48, Dallas police; Michael Krol, 40, Dallas police; Sgt.
+His was the final funeral among the other slain officers: Senior Cpl.
+Lorne Ahrens, 48, Dallas police; Michael Krol, 40, Dallas police; Sgt.
 Michael Smith, 55, Dallas police; and Brent Thompson, 43, DART police.

-“He understood being a police officer was not just a career, it was to answer a call from God to be a peacekeeper, for Patrick served joyfully,” Olson said.
+“He understood being a police officer was not just a career, it was to answer a call from God to be a peacekeeper, for Patrick served joyfully,” said Olson, of the Fort Worth Roman Catholic Diocese.

-“What’s more personal that being willing to give your life in your service?”
+“What’s more personal than being willing to give your life in your service?”
 Brown asked.
 “That’s the example here.”

 “We miss Patricio, we miss our four other fallen brothers, but this sacrifice is necessary.”